VEuPathDB/StaticContent/content/common/webinars/webinars.md

 <h3>VEuPathDB Release Webinars</h3>
 <div class="contents">
 <details closed>
+<summary>Recordings</summary>
-<b>VEuPathDB release webinars focus on what is new in each release of the VEuPathDB project, including new datasets, demonstrations of searches and features, and a question-answer session.
-Click on the links to watch the recorded release webinars.</b> <br>
+<b>VEuPathDB release webinars focus on what is new in each release of the VEuPathDB project, including new datasets, demonstrations of searches and features, and a question-answer session.</b> <br>
 <ul>
 <li><b>Release 64 Webinar</b> (July 20, 2023): <a href="https://youtu.be/varDu6ZkI40" target="_blank">https://youtu.be/varDu6ZkI40</a></li>
 <li><b>Release 63 Webinar</b> (May 11, 2023): <a href="https://youtu.be/vbm7AgIKvgI" target="_blank">https://youtu.be/vbm7AgIKvgI</a></li>